Jeff Devlin's Stone House Revival, on the DIY Network

 The story of the building at the corner of Main and Water Streets in Churchtown is entwined with the history of Bangor Church, it’s people and the iron ore industry.

-The subject of our research has been known through the years as “The General Washington”.
-“The Washington House”, and “The Washington Inn”.
-It is not known if George Washington stayed in Churchtown, but legend has it that he “once tied his horse to a spruce tree in Churchtown” .
-It has also been noted 1 that the iron forges in the area supplied rifle hammers during the Revolutionary War.
-Main Street itself has also been called “The KIng’s Highway” (laid out in 1737-38), and “The High Road”.
+The subject of our research has been known through the years as “The General Washington”, “The Washington House”, and “The Washington Inn”.
+It is not known if George Washington stayed in Churchtown, but legend has it that he “once tied his horse to a spruce tree in Churchtown”.
+It has also been noted that the iron forges in the area supplied rifle hammers during the Revolutionary War.
+Main Street itself has also been called “The King’s Highway” (laid out in 1737-38), and “The High Road”.
 These name changes are found in the deeds through the 1800s and into current day.

-The earliest settlers to the area were Welsh who had come west from a large Welsh settlement in Radnor, PA.
-Churchtown was built around the Bangor Church, which was first constructed of logs in 17333.
+The earliest settlers to the area were Welsh who came west from a large Welsh settlement in Radnor, PA.
+Churchtown was built around the Bangor Church, which was first constructed of logs in 1733.
 This log church was located to the South of present day Main Street.
-The “King’s Highway”, or “horse-shoe road” which is Main Street today, was laid out in 1737 and 1738.
+The “King’s Highway”, or “Horse-Shoe Road” which is Main Street today, was laid out in 1737 and 1738.
 The road left the log church on the south side, with the graveyard to the north.
 In 1738, Gabriel Davies was granted a patent from the Proprietors of Pennsylvania for just over 62 acres of land for the construction of the Bangor Church, this would be the more permanent replacement of the log church.

 The church and the land surrounding it was conveyed in October 8, 1759 to Nathan Evans for 29 pounds, 2 shilling.
 Nathan and his wife Susanna, by deed 2 days later (October 10, 1759) transferred ownership to James Turbet and Nathan Evans, Jr., wardens of the church.
 The wardens divided the church land along the road into lots to be sold.
 Based on the excerpt7, the proceeds of the sale of these lots was apparently intended to assist in finishing the church, but Nathan Evans, Sr had intended the proceeds to support the minister of the church.